isomerpages/moe-junyuanpri/_parents-portal/Announcements.md

 ### JYPS Open House 2024&nbsp; !New

 Dear Parents,

-We would like to invite you to join us for Junyuan Primary School’s  Open House 2024 Date Friday, 21 June 2024 from 9.00am to 12.00pm.
+We would like to invite you and your K2 child to join us for Junyuan Primary School’s Open House 2024 on **Friday, 21 June 2024 from 9.00am to 12.00pm**.

-You may register using QR code or via this link&nbsp;[https://go.gov.sg/jypsopenhouse2024](https://go.gov.sg/jypsopenhouse2024).
+Scan the QR code or visit [https://go.gov.sg/jypsopenhouse2024](https://go.gov.sg/jypsopenhouse2024) to register.

+Closing date: 18 June 2024

 We look forward to your registration.

 ![](/images/2024_JYPS_Open_House_Registration_Poster.jpg)

 Dear JYPS Students and Parents,